mosaic-3d

 3D scanner contains some combination of lasers, lights, projectors, and cameras

-There are many 3D scanning technologies which we will cover in a bit, but generally a 3D scanner contains some combination of lasers, lights, projectors, and cameras which allow for the collection of data in order to determine the shape and appearance of an object or an entire scene within an environment.
+There are many 3D scanning technologies, but generally a 3D scanner contains some combination of lasers, lights, projectors, and cameras.
+These determine the shape and appearance of an object or an entire scene within an environment.

 In this article we will be focusing on 3D scanners and cameras, so let’s see how those two types of technology differ.